 Do you stand in front of your pantry every afternoon searching for the perfect snack?
-These spiced sugar pecans has made that afternoon hankering so much simpler!
-I always get peckish around 3:00.
-And dinner feels like an eternity away at that point, so I was finding myself standing in front of the pantry just looking…and looking… But now that I have a canister full of these pecans, I don’t have to pause and search or even prepare anything.
-I just grab a handful and I’m good to go.
+These Spiced Sugar Pecans has made that afternoon hankering so much simpler!
+Now that I have a canister full of these pecans, I don't have to pause and search or even prepare anything.
+I just grab a handful and I'm good to go.
 Sweet, spicy and full of all the healthy nutrition I need from a snack.

 Pecans—You could definitely use a different nut, however I've found pecans to be the best flavor.
 Plus, I love the way the sugar and spice gets trapped in all the nooks and crannies.
 I buy my pecans in bulk at Sam's Club, but Sprouts also has a great price in their bulk section.

 Sugar—I've only made this recipe with regular ol' granulated white sugar.
 I'm not confident that sugar substitutes would melt and harden quite as pleasantly as white sugar.

 Pepper—Here's where the spice comes into these Spiced Sugar Pecans.
 You can use anywhere from ¼ to a full teaspoon.
 I like it with just ¼ tsp, but if you like it spicy, feel free to add more.
 Warning: the longer it cooks, the spicier it gets.

 FIRST, grab a large saucepan or cast iron skillet (my favorite!) and heat it up over medium high heat.
 Also grab a baking sheet and set it nearby.
 This is where we'll place the nuts to cool straight from the pan.